aleksandrasv/Triangle-meshes-rendering/README.md

 ### Assignment 1: Triangle meshes rendering
 This application renders an urban setting described in an external JSON file that must be uploaded by the user through a configuration panel.
 The JSON file has four layers describing the elements and color of buildings, parks, water and surface of a particular region.
+You can download a zip file with a sample json [here](https://fmiranda.me/courses/cs425-spring-2021/city.json.zip).
 This image shows rendered image on the screen:
 ![img](https://github.com/uic-cs425/spring-2021-assignment-1-aleksandrasv/blob/main/assignment-1.gif?raw=true)